-October, that time of the year when Halloween is right around the corner and someone or the other is running across town trying to find the right costume.
+October, that time of the year when Halloween is right around the corner and someone (or other) is running across town trying to find the right costume.
 Costumes are fun, playful, and exhilarating but could some of them be disempowerment in disguise?

 Costumes may be often used to reinforce gender roles, gender norms, and to ultimately binarily discipline children’s bodies.
 The emphasis on masculine attire or feminine garments respectively for boys and girls creates a vision of a ‘super’ boy and a ‘super’ girl where one has to be ‘gender appropriate’.
-Whereas boys’ costumes emphasise success, strength, and power, the ones for girls’ focus on prettiness or attractiveness.
+Whereas boys’ costumes emphasise success, strength, and power, the ones for girls focus on prettiness or attractiveness.
 This is even true for so-called gender-neutral costumes where the colours of your bunny costume will slightly change depending on one’s gender identity.
-Yes, the inscription of gender in the very fabric of the festivities restricts choice, shape preferences, and the set rules on what one can and cannot wear.
+Yes, the inscription of gender in the very fabric of the festivities restricts choice, shapes preferences, and sets rules on what one can and cannot wear.

 While dressing up for Halloween can be real tricky, don’t forget that it can also be a real treat.
 As Oscar Wilde famously said, “A mask tells us more than a face”.
 So choose your costume adequately, have fun, enjoy, and dance this spooky night away!